Tomb of Isabella of Bourbon: Death of Isabella of Bourbon

-Little is known of Isabella's life: she died aged 31 after a months long illness with tuberculosis.
-Her husband was unable to attend her funeral in Bruges as he was over-seeing the aftermath of his successful battle against his long term enemy Louis XI at the Battle of Montlhéry.
-Her only daughter Mary of Burgundy (1457–1482) was eight years when her mother died.
+Little is known of Isabella's life, in part because she died aged 31, after a months-long illness with tuberculosis.
+Her husband was unable to attend her funeral in Bruges as he was overseeing the aftermath of his successful battle against his long term enemy Louis XI at the Battle of Montlhéry.
+Her only daughter Mary of Burgundy (1457–1482) was eight years old when her mother died.
 Aged 19, she inherited the Burgundian lands and became the last of the House of Valois-Burgundy on her father's death at the Battle of Nancy in January 1477.
-She married Maximilian of Austria aged 20.
-Mary was a well recognised patron of the arts, and she commissioned her mother's tomb on her eighteenth birthday in 1475.
-She oversaw and approved many elements of its design—as she later did with the tomb for her uncle Jacques de Bourbon.
+She married Maximilian I, Holy Roman Emperor (Maximilian of Austria), aged 20.
+Mary was a well-recognised patron of the arts, and she commissioned her mother's tomb on her eighteenth birthday in 1475.
+She oversaw and approved many elements of its design—as she later did with the tomb for her uncle Jacques de Bourbon (that is, James I, Count of La Marche).